-London South Bank University (LSBU) supports the Armed Forces Community and honours the Armed Forces Covenant.
+We support the Armed Forces Community and honour the Armed Forces Covenant.

 The Armed Forces Covenant is a promise from the nation to those who serve.
 It says we will do all we can to ensure they are treated fairly and not disadvantaged in their day-to-day lives.
 This includes offering injured servicemen and women and bereaved families extra support where appropriate.

-LSBU has achieved the Armed Forces Covenant Bronze Award so far, which acknowledges the amount of support the University has demonstrated in supporting the needs of the military community.
+The University has achieved the Armed Forces Covenant Silver Award so far, which acknowledges the amount of support we've demonstrated in supporting the needs of the military community.